Materials engineers held about 27,700 jobs in 2018. The largest employers of materials engineers were as follows:

 Materials engineers generally work full time.
 Some materials engineers work more than 40 hours per week.

-Materials engineers must have a bachelor’s degree in materials science and engineering or in a related engineering field.
-Completing internships and cooperative engineering programs while in school can be helpful in getting a position as a materials engineer.
+Materials engineers typically need a bachelor’s degree in materials science and engineering or in a related engineering field.
+Completing internships and cooperative-engineering programs while in school may be helpful for gaining hands-on experience.

 Education

-Students interested in studying materials engineering should take high school courses in math, such as algebra, trigonometry, and calculus; in science, such as biology, chemistry, and physics; and in computer programming.
+High school students interested in studying materials engineering should take classes in math, such as algebra, trigonometry, and calculus; science, such as biology, chemistry, and physics; and computer programming.

-Entry-level jobs as a materials engineer require a bachelor’s degree.
-Bachelor’s degree programs include classroom and laboratory work focusing on engineering principles.
+Entry-level jobs for materials engineers typically require a bachelor’s degree in engineering.
+Programs typically last 4 years and include classroom and laboratory work focusing on engineering principles.

 Some colleges and universities offer a 5-year program leading to both a bachelor’s and master’s degree.
 A graduate degree allows an engineer to work as a postsecondary teacher or to do research and development.

-Many colleges and universities offer internships and cooperative programs in partnership with industry.
+Many colleges and universities offer internships and cooperative programs in partnership with industry employers.
 In these programs, students gain practical experience while completing their education.

-Many engineering programs are accredited by ABET.
-Some employers prefer to hire candidates who have graduated from an accredited program.
-A degree from an ABET-accredited program is usually necessary to become a licensed professional engineer.
+Employers may prefer to hire graduates of engineering programs accredited by a professional association such as ABET.
+A degree from an accredited program is usually necessary to become a licensed professional engineer.

 Licenses, Certifications, and Registrations